 A cement company, realised they could play a pivotal role in the development of their country by supporting poorer people in building their homes out of stronger material with cement and building supplies.
 Better quality homes lead to better health and wellbeing.
 They’ve worked in these communities for many years and created a comprehensive model that includes their building supplies, their technical assistance and microfinance so people can actually build a home in two years and not 10 and get a much better quality home. over time they've built over 10,000 homes that are impacting people's lives daily.
 This example proves that social innovation isn’t just about new technologies, but can be literally the building blocks of better communities.

 Koc Holding integrate social innovation through a business strategy to trigger social change - either through internally through the corporate communications department or through the foundation.
-As xx of Koc Holding said ‘your business strategy should touch people - otherwise it doesn’t have a useful effect.
+As a representative of Koc Holding said ‘your business strategy should touch people - otherwise it doesn’t have a useful effect.
 We have tried to put at least one business strategy to target social change’.
 These strategies have been supported through mindset change throughout the company; evidenced by the fact that the Head of Corporate Communications came from a nonprofit background.